-Dependent Care Credit. -- Mississippi Code of 1972 (supp.), Section 57-73-23.
+Dependent Care Credit - Mississippi Code of 1972 (Supp.), § 57-73-23.

-An income tax credit is allowed to any employer providing dependent child care for its employees during the employees' working hours.
-The credit allowed is 50% of qualified expenses.
-This credit can offset 100% of income tax.
+An income tax credit is allowed to any employer providing dependent day care (both children and adult) for its employees during the employees' working hours or assisting community-provided day care.
+The expenses must be incurred in the operation of a program certified by the Mississippi Department of Health and may only be claimed in the tax year in which the expenses are actually paid.
+The credit is equal to fifty percent (50%) of the income tax liability.
 Any excess credit will not be refunded, but can be carried forward for up to five (5) years.

-Job Training or Retraining Credit. -- Mississippi Code of 1972 (supp.), Section
+Job Training or Retraining Credit - Mississippi Code of 1972 (Supp.), § 57-73-25.

-A job training credit is allowed for all employer-sponsored training programs provided through local community or junior colleges or approved by the local community or junior colleges.
-The maximum amount of the credit is increased to an amount not to exceed \$2,500 per employee per year.
-If the employer provides pre-employment training, the portion of the pre-employment training that involves skills training will be eligible for the credit.
-The credit remains limited to 50% of the income tax liability and can be carried forward for up to five (5) years.
-The repeal date is July 1, 2012.
+A training credit is allowed for all employer-sponsored training programs provided through any community or junior college in the district within which the employer is located or training approved by such community or junior college.
+The training offered must enhance skills related to the job that the employee is performing, improve job performance, or relate to a career path that is anticipated for the employee.
+If the employer provides preemployment training, only the portion of the pre-employment training that involves skills training will be eligible for the credit.
+The credit is applied to qualified training expenses, which are expenses related to instructors, instructional materials and equipment, and the construction and maintenance of facilities by such employer designated for training purposes.
+The credit shall not to exceed \$2,500 per employee per year.
+The credit is limited to 50% of the income tax liability and may be carried forward for up to five (5) years.
+The repeal date is July 1, 2016.

-Gambling License Fees Credit. -- Mississippi Code of 1972 (supp.), Sections 75-76-177 and 75-76-179.
+Gambling License Fees Credit - Mississippi Code of 1972 (Supp.), § 75-76-177 and 75-76-179.